mondoohq/docs/docs/mql/resources/aws-pack/aws.iam.policy.md

 AWS IAM policy

-The `aws.iam.policy` provides fields for assessing the configuration of individual IAM Policies.
+The `aws.iam.policy` resource provides fields for assessing the configuration of individual IAM Policies.
 For usage, read the `aws.iam` resource documentation.

 **Fields**